 Rolls

-Call for a Roll when success or failure is irrelevant, and you just need an amount.
-This is useful for random tables, enemy numbers, “ambient” damage from hazards, falls, traps, etc. To do this, roll the dice and add up the faces.
+Call for a Roll when you need a random number and are not worried about success or failure.
+This is useful for encounter tables, enemy numbers, damage from hazards, falls, traps, etc. To do this, roll the dice and add up the numbers on the faces.
 The “d” in a Roll is always lowercase.
-For example, a “3d6” roll would give a number from 3-18.
+For example, a “3d6” roll results in a number from 3-18.

+While uncommon, you may see fractional rolls for narrower ranges, such as 1-2 (1d6 ÷ 3 or flip a coin) or 1-3 (1d6 ÷ 2).
 Sometimes you halve or double the result of a Roll.
 If halved, the general halving rule in this game is to round up.
+To keep things simple, avoid the use of fractions beyond this.

 Roll Modifiers

 Bonuses (+) or Penalties (-) may apply to a Roll, such as “2d6+4” giving a result from 6 to 16, or “2d6-4” for a result from 0 to +8.
-A penalty can only drop a result to zero, never into the negative.
+The result of a roll never drops below zero.
+As a general rule, do not stack bonuses or penalties from multiple sources, only apply the highest bonus and penalty from the situation.

 Checks

 A Check is when you are “checking” to see if an action succeeds or fails by rolling a pool of dice.
-These are central to working the METTLE Core engine, so just learning these lets you easily handle the rest of the system.
-A Check may also yield unexpected benefits or drawbacks, making it a useful prompt for your group’s storytelling.
+These are central to working with the METTLE engine, so just learning these lets you easily handle the rest of the system.
+A Check may also yield unexpected benefits or drawbacks, making it a useful prompt for interesting scenes.

 Success & Failure

-To make a Check, declare what your character is doing, then roll dice equal to the Attribute or Backstory they are doing it with.
+To make a Check, declare what your character is doing, then roll dice equal to the Attribute they are doing it with.
 Add up the face numbers of all the dice showing 1-3; this is the Score.
 Count the number of dice showing 4-6; this is the Edge.
-For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (1+3+2+2) and 2 Edge (4 & 5).
+For example, rolling [4, 1, 3, 5, 2, 2] yields a Score of 8 (from 1 + 3 + 2 + 2) and 2 Edge (from 4 & 5).
+Score determines if you succeed, while Edge reflects the quality of success.

 READING the DICE

 The more Edge you get and still succeed, the better.
-A higher Edge may mean they did it faster, made it harder to undo, yielded more info, improved quality, added special effects, etc. If you fail but have a lot of Edge, consider using it on a Twist (p.27) to get a second chance.
+A higher Edge may mean they did it faster, made it harder to undo, yielded more info, improved quality, added special effects, etc. Even if you fail, having Edge lets you propose a Twist to get a second chance.

 It is best for the Guide to assume competence and only call for a Check when the outcome is interesting or uncertain.
 For their part, Players should brazenly presume success and only stop for a Check if the Guide demands it.